 What is Weight Watchers?

 Weight Watchers is a program designed to maintain a healthy body weight.
 It assumes that people can lose excess weight through a sensible diet, moderate exercise, and psychological support.
 Each participant has a certain number of daily points that can be spent on different products.
 Housewife Jean Nidetch developed the concept.
-The brand under its current name appeared in 1963 and is owned by WW International.
+The brand, under its current name, appeared in 1963 and is owned by WW International.

 1963 – 2003

 The debut logo was a simple handwritten cursive lettering.
-The phrase “Weight Watchers” was in two lines and was on a white background.
+The phrase “Weight Watchers” appeared in two lines on a white background.
 It was painted in neon pink, close to fuchsia.
 The designers have combined both parts of the name with the same letter “W”: it is identical in both the top and bottom rows.

 2003 – 2012